yangfangs/physpetools/docs/docs/tutorial.md

 ## Extend tree with a new organism

-Some time we want to extend tree with a new organisms, use physpe user can easy do it.
+Some time we want to extend tree with a new organisms, use PhySpeTree user can easy do it.